grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ### Summary
 Now that we know pretty much exactly how we'll do this we can compile it into a more detailed step-by-step list for our program to execute on each frame.

-For each vertical line on screen:
+For each column on the screen:
 1. Find the angle for the ray from the player's angle and field of view.
 2. Determine the distance to the nearest wall that the ray intersects with:
    - Repeatedly extend the ray between horizontal grid lines, stopping when it hits a wall.
    - Now do the same again, but stop on vertical grid lines instead.
    - Choose the closest of those two intersections for the distance to the wall.
-3. Convert that distance into the height of a wall on screen and draw it.
+3. Convert that distance into the height of a wall on the screen and draw it.

 ## Implementation
 Now that we understand how the underlying algorithm works we can write a program that implements it using Rust and WASM-4.

 Wait why WASM-4?
-The official answer is because we need a way for our program to accept user input and draw to the screen.
+The official answer is that we need a way for our program to accept user input and draw to the screen.
 The real answer is because I like it a lot.

-{{< newtabref href="https://wasm4.org" >}}WASM-4{{</ newtabref >}} is a tiny game engine which runs WebAssembly (`.wasm`) files.
+{{< newtabref href="https://wasm4.org" >}}WASM-4{{</ newtabref >}} is a tiny game engine that runs WebAssembly (`.wasm`) files.
 Most compiled programming languages (C, C++, Rust, Zig, etc.) can compile to WebAssembly which means games for WASM-4 can be written in any of those languages!
 WASM-4 is *extremely* minimal, the "4" in "WASM-4" is there because you can only draw four colors on screen at once.